Pylons/pyramid/docs/tutorials/bfgwiki/index.rst

 ZODB + Traversal Wiki Tutorial
 ==============================

-This tutorial introduces a :term:`traversal` -based BFG application to a developer with at least passing familiarity to Python.
+This tutorial introduces a :term:`traversal` -based :mod:`repoze.bfg` application to a developer familiar with Python.
 When we're done with the tutorial, the developer will have created a basic Wiki application with authentication.

 Contents: